Rockyflare/ChangeLog/changelogs/tickets.md

 ### Added
 - settings button
+    - subscriptions
+    - change log
+    - feed back form
 - bug reports
-- subscriptions (includes new payments backend powered by stripe)
-- change log
-- feature voting (no limit on submissions so just be genetal)
 - demo / tutorials
-- when searching contacts will now appear at the bottom of your search
+- added a actions menu near ticket close
+    - delete button is moved here
+    - copy function for tickets
+        - allows you to delete the previous ticket (this is for needing to change the contact/kinda fun solution for ui/ux problem)
+    - print function
+        - lets you choose what to show: notes, description, quote, price, time worked on (created date - now)
+- added tutorials

 ### Changed
-- completed tickets now are hidden
+- completed tickets now are hidden by default
 - account management is inside settings button
 - filter button is now an icon
+- filter total is shown
-- edit buttons are bigger and text not icons
+- edit buttons are bigger and replaced with text where needed
-- edit buttons now swap to cancel button so you can only save with bottom button or by leaving
+- made contact buttons more prominent
+- added a bit of status colouring in ticket list and the header of the ticket
+- moved create button to bottom to fill bottom to fit rest of ui
+- added more contrast as i noticed inputs were hard to see
+- removed double scroll in notes

 ### Fixed
+- desktop view is a lot better
 - fixed desktop hidden close button
+- tickets overflow
+- contacts overflow
+- can now add special characters to ticket ids/stubs

 ### Removed
 - calendar
-- dedicated contact view
+- dedicated contact list view

-### could not reproduce
-- input issues with ticket stub
-(please submit a bug if its still happening)

 ### Technical
 - cleaned up code base a lot
 - moved over to a new form system
-- migrated to a new backend (this is what the app runs on)

 ## [f7fee71] - Aug 30, 2025 (19)
 added tracking to the app